Skip to main content

 👉 Focus Area(s): Asking Questions

-During this step, it is recommended that the financial professional ensure that each meeting participant has a paper copy and a pen - even if the meeting involves digital display of the reports (e.g. web-meetings, tablet, project, or big screen).
+During this step, it is recommended that the financial professional ensure that each meeting participant has a paper copy and a pen, even if the meeting involves a digital display of the reports (e.g., web meeting, mobile device, projector, or big screen).

-Gaps, complications, missing information, lack of insurance coverage, prior decisions and holdings should be discussed for clarity, suitability and appropriateness.
-Often the collection of financial instruments accumulated by households are haphazard or antiquated relative to their newly expressed goals.
+Gaps, complications, missing information, lack of insurance coverage, past decisions, and holdings should be discussed for clarity, suitability, and appropriateness.
+Often the collection of financial instruments accumulated by households is haphazard or antiquated relative to their newly expressed goals.

 5. Strategies

-Target-Maps will express visually, auditory and mathematically the conclusion of the cost in present value capital or ongoing inflated savings over time to meet the expected expenses.
-These capital shortfalls should coordinate with appropriate options professionals present to households in order to move them closer to achieving their desired funding levels.
+Target-Maps will show visually, auditory, and mathematically the conclusion of the cost in present value capital or ongoing inflated savings over time to meet the expected expenses.
+These capital shortfalls should be coordinated with appropriate options professionals present to households in order to move them closer to achieving their desired funding levels.

 👉 Focus Area(s): Implementing Opportunities for a Better Outcome